Eros Blue (Polyommatus eros)

 next page back to list

-In 2010 I found eros at a number of locations, always males and nearly always puddling.
+In the past few years I have found eros at a number of locations, almost all males and nearly always puddling.
 Only at one location did I see them in good numbers.
-I have only twice seen a female eros.

 ref sex